 - For goods acquired for your own use, that tax was paid on all taxable purchases.

 The legislation requires that you obtain written permission from the Audit and Investigation Services Branch before destroying any records relating to the tax statutes administered by the branch.
 Your request should be made in writing to the Audit Director, Audit and Investigation Services Branch, Revenue Administration Division, Finance and Treasury Board, PO Box 3000, Fredericton, NB, E3B 5G5.
 The Audit Director only authorizes disposal of records for the purposes of the provincial tax statutes.
 You should also ensure that other areas and level of government do not require retention of your records before destroying them.

 Initial contact by the Audit and Investigation Services Branch

 If you are selected for audit, an auditor will contact you by telephone or letter.
 The auditor will arrange an interview, advise what records will be examined, and ask that these records be made available at the audit location.

 At the conclusion of an audit, you will be provided with the audit working papers.
 It may be determined that you are properly collecting, remitting, and paying the tax, or that a tax liability exists.

 The auditor will ask you to sign an Audit Report form, which states that the audit has been explained to you and that you understand the basis of any tax assessment.
 Signing the form does not mean that you cannot request an adjustment or appeal the assessment at a later date.

-After most audit assessments, the Revenue and Taxation Division sends a letter outlining the areas where the legislation was not correctly applied.
+After most audit assessments, the Revenue Administration Division sends a letter outlining the areas where the legislation was not correctly applied.
 The division also recommends that you investigate these areas and implement procedures to prevent them from re-occurring.

-If you disagree with the result of the audit, you should provide a letter to the Revenue and Taxation Division outlining the reasons for your objection.
+If you disagree with the result of the audit, you should provide a letter to the Revenue Administration Division outlining the reasons for your objection.
 The Division will review your objection and provide a written response.

 The auditor will generally request some or all of the following records: